mscott99/Latex-Exporter/README.md

 To omit information at the end of files, use a line break `---`, and insert the information after.
 Only dashed line breaks will be considered for this.
 # Other projects
 See also the Obsidian-to-latex repository in python for an alternative implementation with a different focus.

+## Additional quirks
+### Excalidraw support
+In the Excalidraw settings, enable "Embedding Excalidraw into your Notes and Exporting > Export Settings > Auto-export Settings > Auto-export PNG"
+Also, make sure that the exported png is in the /Files folder.
+The embedding wikilink can be to the excalidraw note, the plugin will convert it to a png link.